About us

 diz@colcoalition.ca

 Meg is a science communicator with a background in Zoology and animal behaviour.
-She is passionate about engaging the public through visual media and creating conections to local waterways.
+She is passionate about engaging the public through visual media and creating connections to local waterways.

 meghan@colcoalition.ca